wp-plugins/slaptigooglepr/readme.txt

 None yet, [just ask](mailto:slap@slaptijack.com "Scott Hebert (Slaptijack)") or visit [my Projects page](http://slaptijack.com/projects/) for more information.

 == Changelog ==

+= 12.08 =
+* Put the site-wide Google PageRank in the "Right Now" box if available.
+Otherwise, use the old position.

 = 0.5.0 =
 * Change the lookup URL to use Google's new URL.